 A Runway Model: Most women on the catwalk are at least 5'8 and commonly small-breasted.
 Men are mostly between 5'11 and 6'2.

-A Print Model: Most editorial female models are at least 5'7, but a beautiful face with great personality are the most important features for print models.
+A Print Model: Most editorial female models are at least 5'7, but a beautiful face with great personality is the most important feature for print models.

 4. Consider situational modeling.

 If you do not think the runway or magazines are the places for you, look into other types of modeling.
 Companies use models for special events or to promote specific products.
 There are fewer restrictions on body type and more emphasis on personality for these modeling jobs.